KhateebAhmad/EazyServices/README.md

-# EazyServe - EazyServe web application
+# EazyServices - EazyServices web application

-# Micro-service configuration for clustering
+# Micro-service configuration
 A property file is used to configure runtime application properties of the micro-services.
 In future, this properties file should be discarded and a configuration application such as Consule should be used to configure application properties.
 For clustering, each instance of micro-service runs on specific HTTP and AJP port.
 These ports are configured in Applications.properties file.
 Therefore for each instance of micro-service need to be built using different properties file.
 Here are steps to build war file for each instance using different properties file.
 1. Install Apache Maven from https://maven.apache.org/install.html